loganmarchione/loganmarchione.com/content/posts/2022/11p1/index.md

 I booted into the default Windows install just to make sure everything worked, then updated the BIOS.

-Once that was done, I swapped out the WiFi card and added a stick of DDR4 SODIMM memory.
+Once that was done, I added a stick of DDR4 SODIMM RAM and swapped out the WiFi card.
 For a large OEM, Lenovo has some really great [documentation](https://pcsupport.lenovo.com/us/en/products/laptops-and-netbooks/thinkpad-t-series-laptops/thinkpad-t14-gen-2-type-20xk-20xl/document-userguide) on their site for how to open the laptop up and access almost every part.
 Not as detailed as the [Framework laptop documentation](https://guides.frame.work/c/Framework_Laptop), but impressive nonetheless.

 The screws on the case back were captive, which was a nice touch.
 There were about a dozen small clips that were almost impossible to open without a guitar pick or [opening set](https://www.ifixit.com/products/prying-and-opening-tool-assortment) from iFixit (I destroyed my credit card trying to use it as an opening tool).
 I would recommend opening the back **only once**, so make sure you have all the parts you need ahead of time.